COMP4350-Team2/Desktop-NativeApp/README.md

 ### Environment Setup
 The team ran these tests on both the Production environment and a Mock environment. </br>
-If you would like to run these test, use the Mock section.

 #### Production
 - Populated `AUTH0.env` and `BACKEND.env` as shown above.